Chicago mayor, teachers still at odds over COVID protocols

-CHICAGO (AP) — Closed-door negotiations resumed Saturday to resolve a standoff between Chicago school officials and the city's teachers union over COVID-19 precautions that canceled three days of classes this week, but the public war-of-words between union leaders and Chicago's mayor showed little sign of an imminent resolution.
+CHICAGO (AP) — Negotiations resumed Saturday to resolve a standoff between Chicago school officials and the city's teachers union over COVID-19 precautions that canceled three days of classes, but the public war-of-words between union leaders and Chicago's mayor showed little sign of easing.

-In a written statement, Mayor Lori Lightfoot flatly rejected the union's latest proposal that softened its prior demand for mandatory testing but wouldn't put kids back in classrooms until mid-January.
+In a statement, Mayor Lori Lightfoot flatly rejected the union's latest proposal that its leaders described as a solution.
+The union softened its prior demand for broad mandatory testing but maintained that teachers and kids shouldn't return to classrooms until mid-January.

 “CTU leadership, you’re not listening," Lightfoot said.
 "The best, safest place for kids to be is in school.
 Students need to be back in person as soon as possible.
 That’s what parents want.
 That’s what the science supports.
 We will not relent.”

-The blunt response came less than an hour after leaders of the Chicago Teachers Union unveiled their latest proposal to resume remote instruction Wednesday and in-person instruction on Jan.
-18. The union also backed a random screening program that students could opt out of, rather than mandatory testing.
+The blunt response came less than an hour after leaders of the Chicago Teachers Union unveiled what they deemed a compromise seeking to resume remote instruction Wednesday and in-person instruction on Jan.
+18. The union also backed a random screening program that students could opt out of, rather than its initial preference for mandatory testing.

-CTU President Jesse Sharkey said Lightfoot's opposition to an opt-out testing program and remote learning districtwide doesn't “compute.”
+CTU President Jesse Sharkey said Lightfoot's repeated opposition to using remote learning district wide and to any testing program that requires students to opt out rather than volunteering “doesn't compute.”

-“We'd like to see the mayor make a compromise as well,” Sharkey said.
-“I mean what the mayor is essentially offering instead is no instruction in schools at all, no services.
-She's offering schools as warming centers where arts and crafts and open gyms can take place.”
+Teachers agree that in-person instruction is better for their students, but everyone is forced to make difficult decisions during a pandemic, Sharkey said.

+“As educators, we're trying to use all the tools we have to make our community safe and to educate children,” he said, blasting anyone who suggests union members are showing a lack of concern for kids.
+“It's hard to believe that the mayor really believes that.
+You know the way teachers see that?
+We see it as bullying.”

 The union, which voted this week to revert to online instruction, told teachers not to show up to schools starting Wednesday while talks took place.
 The move just two days after students returned from winter break prompted district officials to cancel classes in the roughly 350,000-student district for three days, and many principals have warned parents they are unlikely to be able to hold classes on Monday.